Soy Lourdes Romero. Soy Colombiana: A Journey Through Colombian Identity and the Life of a Woman

 Understanding Colombian Identity: A Nation Forged in Diversity

-• Indigenous Heritage: Before the arrival of Europeans, Colombia was home to a multitude of indigenous groups, each with its own distinct language, traditions, and worldview.
+Indigenous Heritage: Before the arrival of Europeans, Colombia was home to a multitude of indigenous groups, each with its own distinct language, traditions, and worldview.
 Their legacy remains woven into the fabric of Colombian society, visible in art, music, and even everyday language.
-The vibrant textiles, intricate pottery, and rich oral traditions are testaments to their enduring influence.
+The vibrant textiles, detailed pottery, and rich oral traditions are testaments to their enduring influence.

 Lourdes Romero: A Fictional Representation of Colombian Womanhood